brck/CrisisStack/README.md

 # CrisisStack
-This guide shall take you through how to install the criris stack software on the BRCK+PI MRTR.
+This guide shall take you through how to install the CrisisStack software on the BRCK+PI MRTR.

 The software stack currently includes:
 Etherpad-lite (http://github.com/ether/etherpad-lite): A real-time collaborative document editing tool.